 Labna

-Labna is a Mesoamerican archaeological site and ceremonial center of the pre-Columbian Maya civilization, located in the Puuc Hills region of the Yucatán Peninsula.
+Labna is an archaeological site and ceremonial center of the pre-Columbian Maya civilization.

-It is situated to the south of the large Maya site of Uxmal, in the southwest of the present-day state of Yucatán, Mexico.
+The site is located 75 km southwest of the city of Merida, in the so-called Puuc Hills region, to the south of the large Maya site of Uxmal, in the southwest of the present-day state of Yucatán, Mexico.

 From the palace, a ceremonial road (sacbe) extends to an elaborately decorated gateway arch (“El Arco”).
-This structure is 3 m (9.8 ft) wide and 6 m high, with well-reserved bas-reliefs.
-The arch is not an entrance to the city, but rather is a passageway between public areas.
+This structure is 3 m wide and 6 m high, with well-reserved bas-reliefs.
+The arch is not an entrance to the city but rather a passageway between public areas.

 Next to this gateway stands “El Mirador”, a pyramid-like structure surmounted by a temple.